 NSW EPA advised that proposal does not constitute a Scheduled Activity under Schedule 1 of the Protection of the Environment Operations Act 1997.
 As such, no further comments from the EPA are required.

 5.4 Key Issues - Council

-Council's objection provided the following matters:
+Council's objection to the EIS exhibition provided the following matters: